7.5 miles of hiking • 750' elevation gain •

 3) Odell Butte 2.5 miles, 750 eg. This perfect cone dominates the landscape.
 Very busy summit with several antennas and control buildings in addition to the lookout site-which was still staffed for fire season with several active fires to the south!

-4) Petroglyph Lake, Hart Mtn 5 miles, 500 ft eg. Wandered the rim of Poker Jim ridge and eventually made my way over to the lake(which was dry).
+4) Petroglyph Lake, Hart Mtn -the bestest of my trip!
+5 miles, 500 ft eg. I drove up to the Hart Mountain Plateau and parked.
+Wandered the rim of Poker Jim ridge and eventually made my way over to Petroglyph Lake(which was dry).
 I thought I would be lucky to find a few figures, but the autumn light was perfect for picking up the prolific display of glyphs in the rimrock lining the lake.
 I saw more than 40 figures.
 Some obvious, some faint, some otherworldly.
-The highlight of my trip.
-Afterward, I drove over to the Hart Mountain Hotsprings and no one was there, so I enjoyed the bath house and one of the meadow pools.
-Sketched and napped with my feet dangling in the hot water surrounded by golden colors of the desert.
+Afterward, I drove over to the Hart Mountain Hot springs at the campground.
+No one was there, so I enjoyed the "bath house" and one of the meadow pools.
+I then sketched and napped with my feet dangling in the hot water surrounded by golden colors of the desert.